huntflow/api/en/README.md

 * [Documentation](webhooks.md)

-# If you have any questions about the API, webhooks, or any other Huntflow functionality, we’ll be happy to answer them in the Huntflow chat or via email at help@huntflow.ru.
+# If you have any questions about the API, webhooks, or any other Huntflow functionality, we’ll be happy to answer them in the Huntflow chat or via email at help@huntflow.ai.